RyzenGatto/Ai-HDL-MacroPad/README.md

 # Firmware

 This project will use the [KMK Firmware](https://github.com/KMKfw/kmk_firmware).
 KMK has its own license, please refer to their page for more details.
+KMK has a GUI interface that another developer made.

 # More Info